 This side was designed by Patricia Morris, also of the AIP program, and sculpted by Don Everhart, a prolific Mint sculptor-engraver, who worked on numerous coins for the Mint before retiring earlier this year.

-The 2019 coin for this series features an obverse with Lady Liberty holding the flaming torch and wearing a wreath crown (which is similar to how she appears on the 2015 High-Relief gold coin and silver medal except that there she has an American flag in one hand) and holding an open book in her other hand with mountains and pioneers heading out West in the lower background.
+The latest release in the series, the 2019 coin features an obverse with Lady Liberty holding the flaming torch and wearing a wreath crown (which is similar to how she appears on the 2015 High-Relief gold coin and silver medal except that there she has an American flag in one hand) and holding an open book in her other hand with mountains and pioneers heading out West in the lower background.

 The torch represents the guiding light liberty provides, while the book represents the rule of law and its equal application.
 According to the Mint, “The wild terrain featured in the background evokes the quintessential American spirit to explore new territory and the freedom to pursue new landscapes, news ideas, and new ways of life.”

-This side was sculpted by Joseph F. Menna and features the inscription, “LIBERTY,” in cursive handwriting in addition to the standard inscriptions.
+This side was sculpted by Joseph F. Menna, who was just named Chief Engraver of the U.S Mint, and features the inscription, “LIBERTY,” in cursive handwriting in addition to the standard inscriptions.

 The final coin, which will be issued in 2020, features an obverse on the theme of happiness and was sculpted by Michael Gaudioso.